nilsonsangy/forensic-tools/README.md

 - System uptime
 - Logged-in users

+**windows_collector.ps1** is a PowerShell script designed for similar purposes but offers enhanced capabilities, such as:
+- Collecting detailed event logs
+- Gathering installed software information
+- Extracting user account details

-This script is designed for incident response and forensic analysis on Windows systems.
+Both scripts are designed for incident response and forensic analysis on Windows systems.
+Choose the appropriate script based on the level of detail required and the system's capabilities.